0n1udra/TenseiPy/README.md

 2. Click on latest file
 3. Click Download

+For Macs:
+1. Double click the .cpgz file to extract the game.
+2. Then run game
+3. You might have to click Open Anyway under System Preferences > Security & Privacy > General

 NOTE: Game will display ASCII art, adjust window size accordingly.

 # TODO